Some common reasons for denials of long term disability insurance benefits are outlined below.

 Lack of objective medical findings.

 Insurers want to see, what they deem, clear medical evidence that supports your disability.
-The objective findings may include x-rays or blood tests.
+The objective findings may include x-rays, mri's or blood tests.
 Basically, an insurer is looking for what they see as concrete proof that there is a disability.
-Some long term disability insurance policies specifically state that in order to qualify for benefits, objective findings must be available.
-However, not all policies outline this requirement.

 You can still perform your job.

 Symptoms are self-reported.

-Self-reported symptoms, which can include headaches or fatigue, are often limited or excluded from disability insurance policies.
-These symptoms are hard to document through objective findings and insurers may deny a claim on this basis.
-If an insurer denies a claim, even though the policy does not specifically mention the limited liability or exclusion of self-reported symptoms, you may be able to challenge the decision.
+Self-reported symptoms, which can include headaches or fatigue, are hard to document through objective findings and insurers may deny a claim on this basis.
+If an insurer denies a claim on this basis, you may be able to challenge the decision.

 Not pursuing physician care and proper medical treatment.

-Many insurers require that you are under regular care of a physician.
-However, policies are not always clear on the definition of “regular care,” which leaves room for interpretation.
-Some claims may also be denied because the insurance company did not feel that you were receiving proper medical treatment.
-This reason for denial can also be argued.
+Many insurers require that you are under the regular care of a physician.
+However, policies are not always clear on the definition of “regular care”.

 Long term disability insurance claims are complicated.
 An experienced disability insurance claims attorney can assist you if you have been denied benefits.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].